 For Bayesian inverse problems with input-to-response maps given by well-posed partial differential equations (PDEs) and subject to uncertain parametric or function space input, we establish (under rather weak conditions on the "forward", input-to-response maps) the parametric holomorphy of the data-to-QoI map relating observation data δ to the Bayesian estimate for an unknown quantity of interest (QoI).
-We prove exponential expression rate bounds for this data-to-QoI map by deep neural networks with rectified linear unit (ReLU) activation function, which are uniform with respect to the data δ taking values in a compact subset of \mathbb{R}^K .
+We prove exponential expression rate bounds for this data-to-QoI map by deep neural networks with rectified linear unit (ReLU) activation function, which are uniform with respect to the data δ taking values in a compact subset of \mathbb{R}^{K} .
 Similar convergence rates are verified for polynomial and rational approximations of the data-to-QoI map.
+We discuss the extension to other activation functions, and to mere Lipschitz continuity of the data-to-QoI map.

-Key words: Deep ReLU neural networks, Bayesian inverse problems, approximation rates, exponential convergence, Uncertainty Quantification

-Subject Classification: 41A25, 41A10, 41A46
+Key words: Deep ReLU neural networks, Bayesian inverse problems, approximation rates, exponential convergence, Uncertainty Quantification Subject Classification: 41A25, 41A10, 41A46